Leibniz University Hannover

-Gottfried Wilhelm Leibniz University Hannover (Leibniz Universität Hannover), also known as the University of Hannover, is a public research university located in Hanover, Germany.
+Leibniz University Hannover (Leibniz Universität Hannover), also known as the University of Hannover, is a public research university located in Hanover, Germany.
 Founded on 2 May 1831 as Higher Vocational School, the university has undergone six periods of renaming, its most recent in 2006.

 Leibniz University Hannover is a member of TU9, an association of the nine leading Institutes of Technology in Germany.
 It is also a member of the Conference of European Schools for Advanced Engineering Education and Research, a non-profit association of leading engineering universities in Europe.
 The university sponsors the German National Library of Science and Technology, the largest science and technology library in the world.